A Royal Wedding With Global Appeal

 Fans pouring into Windsor — and the many, many journalists following them — have come from around the world.
 Interest in this couple transcends borders and nationalities in a way that past royal weddings have not.
 So does empathy about the Markle family controversy that has played out publicly in recent days.

 Seven years ago, on the gray April morning that Prince William and Kate Middleton married in 2011, I watched as Londoners and tourists crowded into the Tube — some already drinking before 9 a.m. — and then amassed in Hyde Park, one of the places where large screens were set up for crowds.
 Bottles popped open as people watched wedding guests and the royals arrive at Westminster Abbey.
-When William and Harry appeared on-screen, the cheers were long and loud, and some in the crowd talked about the significance of seeing Princess Diana's son marry.
+When William and Harry appeared on screen, the cheers were long and loud, and some in the crowd talked about the significance of seeing Princess Diana's son marry.

 As a reporter in the park, I was struck that day by the disconnect I felt from the events around me.
 This was more than journalistic objectivity and remove.
-I realized that, for everything I knew after two decades of reading about the royals, I had surface-level knowledge, but not the same emotional investment or experience.
+I realized that, for everything I knew after two decades of reading about the royals, I had factual knowledge, but not the same emotional investment or experience.
 I was observing a British national event.
 The people around me were experiencing and celebrating it as their own, and I was merely watching something unfold.
 I could know the details, but it was simply not my event as an American.

 Something about Prince Harry and Meghan Markle, however, allows people of all nationalities to claim this wedding, and this couple, as theirs.
 Harry radiates warmth and joviality, and his personality lands him at the top of royal popularity polls.
-The drama surrounding Markle's family – criticism and hurt feelings expressed by various siblings, her father's struggles – is a reminder to everyone that a wedding, even that of a prince, is about two people committing to become a family, and that beyond marriage, one cannot choose one's relatives.
+The drama surrounding Markle's family — criticism and hurt feelings expressed by various siblings and her father's struggles — is a reminder to everyone that a wedding, even that of a prince, is about two people committing to become a family and that beyond marriage, one cannot choose one's relatives.

 Ironically, personal embarrassment on a scale with which few can empathize allows people everywhere to relate to this royal couple.
 And some have shrugged off the controversy, noting that the royals have had their own share of public embarrassments.